ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimtex.md

 - LaTeX-specific text objects (for environments, commands, etc.) and their associated operator-pending motions
 - Motion commands through sections, environments, matching delimiters, item lists, etc.
 - LaTeX-specific commands for manipulating environments, commands, and delimiters
-- Syntax highlighting, including support for common LaTeX packages
-- The potential for math context detection for snippet triggers
-- Indentation support
 - Snippet-like insert mode mappings
+- Syntax highlighting, including support for common LaTeX packages and the potential for math context detection for snippet triggers

 VimTeX also provides a compilation interface and PDF viewer support, which I have left out of this article and describe in two [dedicated]({% link tutorials/vim-latex/compilation.md %}) [articles]({% link tutorials/vim-latex/pdf-reader.md %}) later in the series.